Meathead's Memphis Dust Rub Recipe

 Even if you like your pork "wet" (with sauce) a good rub can add flavor, texture, and color, and you need one if only so, when you are asked "What's your secret?", you can answer as the pros do, by saying "It's my rub, man."

-Some put it right on the meat and then massage it in.
-Others lay down a mustard base first to act like glue, others make a wet rub by mixing it with oil or booze because the spices dissolve in lipids or alcohol, not water.
-I like to put a thin layer of vegetable oil on the meat and then sprinkle the rub on top.
+Some put a rub right on the meat and then massage it in.
+Others lay down a mustard base first to act like glue, others make a wet rub by mixing it with water, oil, or booze.
+I just get the meat wet with water by wetting my hands and patting the meat and then I sprinkle the rub on top.

 3/4 cup firmly packed dark brown sugar